-Torrential monsoon rains have caused flooding and landslides in Bangladesh, India and Nepal.
-The UN Office for the Coordination of Humanitarian Affairs (OCHA) states nearly 41 million people in three Asian countries have been affected.
+Torrential monsoon rains this summer caused flooding and landslides in Bangladesh, India and Nepal.
+The UN Office for the Coordination of Humanitarian Affairs (OCHA) states nearly 41 million people in three Asian countries were affected.

-Tens of thousands of houses, schools and hospitals have been destroyed and scores of people have been displaced.
-Damage to roads, bridges, railways and airports …Visit the South Asia Floods page
+Tens of thousands of houses, schools and hospitals were destroyed and scores of people have been displaced.
+Damage to roads, bridges, railways and airports ren…Visit the South Asia Floods page

 Midwest Flood Response

 Heavy rains resulted in major flooding in Kenosha, Racine, and Walworth Counties in southern Wisconsin beginning July 12.
 Rivers have swollen to record levels, causing residential and business areas to experience high water levels and compromising the electrical infrastructure of the area.
 Both Wisconsin and Illinois Governors have declared a State of Emergency, and at least 6,800 buildings t…Visit the Midwest Flood Response page